 One example is the prevalence of IBOR based provisions in intercompany debt.
 Large organisations may have documented intercompany loans on an IBOR basis and such debt could run into the billions.
 While the solutions may be easier to resolve between the parties in an intercompany scenario, there is scope for IBOR issues on significant loan obligations to be overlooked when viewing the market through the prism of LMA terms.

 Other documentation issues

-The LMA and other market participants (including legal counsel), advise against trying to draft solutions beyond those provided in the Screen Rate Rider.
+There is danger in trying to draft solutions much beyond those provided in the Screen Rate Rider.
 This warning is generally based on two unwanted scenarios:

 - That for the most part, any solutions will be based on loose “agreements to agree” that will have little to no practical effect and/or limited enforceability as a matter of English contract law.

 However there are many documents (both existing and future deals) that are either not written on LMA terms or will include fall-back provisions that do not align with the solutions offered by the LMA.
 In those scenarios and others, bespoke provisions will have to be crafted for both amending legacy documents and entering into new deals.
 In broad terms, the success of alternative fall-back language depends on whether they allow: